EmmaHammar/coupon-tool/README.md

 # ABOUT PROJECT
-The aim of this project is to launch a user-friendly coupon tool where a user can create a branded digital coupon from a template.
+The aim of this project is to launch a user-friendly coupon tool where a user can create a branded digital coupon.
+This project is a part of a larger flow where a user can sign in/sign up, see all saved campaigns, create new campaigns, upload receiver list, write SMS text copy and choose payment methods.
+In this scope, I focused on the campaign creation steps since that's the main challenge for the LIA company.
+As a bonus, I added a summary step with a preview and also a userpage where the user can click 'create new campaign".
+After this project, I'll continue to add more features which I documented in 'future development' section below.

 # START PROJECT
 Heroku: